italia/spid-cie-oidc-django/docs/HISTORICAL_KEY_REGISTRY.md

 2. copy the Federation KID you want to instantiate and configure the `inactive_from` datetime
 3. optionally you can specify a revocation motivation if the key is not simply expired

-When you save the correspondig jwk configured in your entity's `jwks_fed` JSON object will be removed from your entity configuration and copied in historical registry
+When you save, the correspondig jwk configured in your entity's `jwks_fed` JSON object will be removed from your entity configuration and published in the historical registry

 ![fhkr](images/fhkr.png)
 An revoked key with the motivation of the revocation.